algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ### Keyboard

-This file will be used to handle key inputed by the player.
+This file will be used to handle key input by the player.

 ### Sound